LMS Patriot Class 5551 The Unknown Warrior: Overview

 In October 2018 the Llangollen Railway, where the locomotive had been assembled to date, announced that they were no longer able to build 5551, the decision being made due to the length of the list for the railways own locomotives that needed overhauls and repairs undertaking alongside other new build locomotive projects at the line including 6880 Betton Grange.
-The locomotive is currently at PRCLT's west shed on the Midland Railway near Butterley.
+The locomotive was then moved to PRCLT's west shed on the Midland Railway near Butterley.
 An invitation to tender had been sent to four contractors who have expressed interest.
 The Princess Royal Class Locomotive Trust was chosen as they were deemed to best fit the requirements of 5551's board.
 Construction of the engine's boiler is now being undertaken at Heritage Boiler Steam Services Ltd in Liverpool.

+In December 2023 the locomotive and project was transferred to Tyseley Locomotive Works, where assembly will continue.

 Name, number and liveries

 The original 5551/45551 never carried a name during its career under LMS & BR ownership, a competition was set up to choose a name for the new engine with examples of nameplates being: Patriot, Hero, Remembrance, Wilfred Owen, British Legion and The Falklands.
 Alongside names based on regiments, the military & war heroes there were other names entered into the competition which included: Henry Fowler, Winston Churchill, Sir Edward Elgar, Fred Dibnah, Robert Riddles, Baby Scot (nickname for class), Jack Mills (Great Train Robbery), Crewe & Llangollen.

 Following a public vote to decide on the engines' name, the engine was named "The Unknown Warrior", after the tomb in London which holds an unidentified soldier who was killed on the battlefront during the First World War.
 It was also decided for the engine to carry the Royal British Legion's crest above its nameplates.
 Following a request by the RBL their crest had to be removed from the engine, a replacement crest was unveiled during a recent event in Crewe.

 The liveries that the original Patriots wore included: LMS Crimson Lake, LMS Black, BR Black & BR Green.
 For a while during the locomotive's construction, the engine wore crimson lake on the left side of its cab and BR Green on the right, this being to give an idea to the public of what it would look like in either livery when completed and running.
 It was announced in November 2016 during the Patriot Group's annual meeting at Crewe Heritage Centre that the first livery that "The Unknown Warrior" would wear on completion would be LMS Crimson Lake, with the three remaining liveries applied at later dates.